 Trainees might be…

-Trainees would get the opportunity to try all these things, and others, but over the training year trainees will concentrate on one of the four specific skills areas available, either:
+Trainees would get the opportunity to try a variety of these things, and others, but over the training year trainees will concentrate on one of the four specific skills areas available, either:

 Is there a qualification for completing the traineeship?